MadChief815/Billing-App/README.md

 ```bash
 npx react-native run-android
 ```
+🔧 **I removed the logos.
+Please add your own to the missing spots!** 🖼️

 🎉 **You're now ready to run the app!** 🚀✨

 **⚡ If you encounter any issues, feel free to reach out for support.**